-Powerlink is a licensed, regulated operator of the monopoly high voltage electricity transmission network in Queensland.
+AusNet Services is a licensed, regulated operator of the monopoly high voltage electricity transmission network in Victoria.
 The network comprises the poles, wires and transformers used for transporting high voltage electricity from remote generators to population centres.
-Powerlink designs, constructs, operates and maintains the transmission network for Queensland electricity consumers.
-The current five year Queensland transmission regulatory control period concludes on 30 June 2017.
+AusNet Services constructs, operates and maintains much of the transmission network for Victorian electricity consumers.
+The design and tendering for new construction of the Victorian transmission network is undertaken by the Australian Electricity Market Operator under arrangements that are unique to Victoria.
+The current three year Victorian transmission regulatory control period concludes on 31 March 2017.